dotnet/smartcomponents/docs/getting-started-mvc-razor-pages.md

    @addTagHelper *, SmartComponents.AspNetCore
    ```

    c.
-In your layout file (by default, `Views/Shared/_Layout.cshtml`), just before the closing `</body>` tag, add the following which will add the required JavaScript:
+In your layout file (by default, `Views/Shared/_Layout.cshtml`), just before the closing `</body>` tag, add the following which will load the required JavaScript code:

    ```html
    <smart-components-script />